 For an even more memorable and luxurious cruise, consider joining the MSC Yacht Club.
-These guests benefit from some fantastic advantages such as 24 hour butler and concierge services, all-inclusive food and drink, and a private lift to the spa.
+These guests benefit from some fantastic advantages such as 24 hour butler and concierge services.
 They will also enjoy access to exclusive areas which include a private pool, whirlpools, a beautiful restaurant, and lounge with panoramic views.
 Bespoke shore excursions and private shopping opportunities are also possible for those who are part of the Yacht Club.

 This was my first cruise and my wife’s second, and was for our honeymoon.
 We had a Bella outside cabin on the 5th deck.
 The room was larger than expected and was well set out.
 The TV had no English language channels, and films cost $8 each.
 The view was nice from the room.
 We were told everything was included with our booking, so it was an unwelcome surprise to get a $12.50 per day service charge each.
 We had the easy drinks package, but were unable to upgrade as we had prepaid when purchasing the cruise.
 The programme of day activities was not particularly full or appealing, especially on at sea days, and so more time was spent in the cabin than anticipated.
 The descriptions were misleading in some cases.
 “Romeo and Juliet” was more of a competition game show style event.
 Entertaining, but not what was expected.
 The ports of call were interesting (Nagasaki, Busan) and reading other reviews we were fortunate to have a free shuttle to town in Busan.
 Excursions seemed well over priced.
 Prior planning enabled us to do similar at a fraction of the cost.
 An at sea tour of the off limits areas of the ship sounded interesting, but not at $50 per person.
 The food was ok, but not a fine dining standard.
 The waiters were nice.
 The performances were really good, but didn’t make up the lack of other entertainment throughout the day.
 Everything was presented in English, Japanese and Chinese.
 It felt like the cruise was geared towards the Japanese guests.
 There were some language barriers.
 The ship was visibly, frequently cleaned.
 I forgot to pack toothpaste.
 That cost me $12.50 from the onboard shop which seemed expensive.
 MSC haven’t done enough to convince me to return.
 Too little to do at sea, and too costly unexpectedly which soured the experience for me.